 Sunset Kayaking in Ireland

 There are plenty of photo opportunities on this route with the Atlantic Ocean, mountains, Corrib Lake, Killary Fjord, some haunting fairy trees and the vast bogland of Connemara on our doorstep.
 Let’s just say don’t forget your camera.

 We turned towards home and back to our accommodation through the Connemara Valleys.
 The walk and the fresh Connemara air left us thirsty, so we were dropped to a remote, local Irish bar to enjoy a creamy pint of the black stuff.
 A few locals were playing traditional music as darkness fell outside.

-This easy going, a moderate walk is part of our Multi-Day Tours which range from 8 to 13 days.
-For a shorter trip, try our 3-day West Coast Explorer Tour.
-Follow the links to find out more and book your spot today.
+This easy-going, a moderate walk is part of our Multi-Day Tours which range from 8 to 13 days.
+For a shorter trip, try our 5 Day Western Tour Follow the links to find out more and book your spot today.

 Why choose Irish Experience Tours?

 It’s the trip of a lifetime, and it’s important to select the right tour company – one that makes sure you leave with special memories, incredible stories and life long friends.